 Intel has announced it won’t be offering any 7 nanometer (nm) processors until 2022.
-The news sent Intel’s stock into a dive as it fell over 17% and competitor AMD overtook the stock price for the first time.
+The news sent Intel’s stock into a dive as it fell over 17%.
+Meanwhile, competitor AMD overtook the stock price for the first time.

 Intel has been under a lot of pressure over the past 12 months as many consumers and tech reviewers had publicly declared AMD’s alleged more advanced technology as the better processors to be using.
-The additional delay, which has occurred during the pandemic, has only moved their perception to be further behind AMD again.
+The additional delay, which has occurred during the pandemic, has only resulted in their perception being further behind AMD again.

 We still prefer Intel over AMD, in part because you can’t judge the quality of a processor by its nanometers alone; for a long time many experts have said that there won’t be much difference in performance between the 10 and the 7 nanometer that Intel produces because their 10 nm version is the equivalent of other manufacturers’ 7 nm processors.